open-science-uppsala/open_science_uppsala/README.md

 To connect people that are interesting in learning more about Open Science.

+### Information for speakers

+#### What can I do?

+You are boss here.

+Here are some suggestions:

+ * Give a talk about your own Open Science work/ideas
+ * Discuss an Open Science scholarly article

+#### What is the schedule?

+Half an hour before the meeting, you'll have the time to prepare.
+The first 15 minutes, the audience comes in.
+Then you have 45 minutes left, that you can fill in yourself.
+For example, you can do 30 minutes of talking and 15 minutes of questions.

+Note that you are boss here.
+If you want more/less time for questions, it will be so :-)

+#### What are the technical properties of the room?

+ * HDMI cable with a lot of converter plugs
+ * A projecter and screen
+ * A **microphone** (both wireless and handheld): this is obligatory, so everyone (e.g. people with hearing aids) is included

 ### Volunteering

 #### Who are the team members?